18F/join.tts.gsa.gov/pages/positions/login-account-manager.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-login.gov offers the public secure and private online access to participating government programs.
-With one login.gov account, users can sign in to multiple government agencies. login.gov’s goal is to make managing federal benefits, services and applications easier and more secure.

-As an Account Manager on the login.gov Partnerships team, you’ll help potential agency partners explore and test login.gov’s digital identity solutions and platform.
-You will guide partners through the interagency agreement (IAA) process and toward application integration.
-We’re looking for an account lead who can grow trusted relationships with our agency partners, meet cost recoverability obligations, and build a sustainable digital identity shared service for the federal government.
+Login.gov is creating a shared authentication and identity verification service for the U.S. government.
+With one account, the public will be able to securely sign into multiple agency applications across the federal government and beyond.
+We're helping people access essential public services and benefits securely, privately, and seamlessly.
+We focus on the complexities of digital identity authentication for the public, so agencies can focus on their mission.

+As an account manager on the login.gov team, you'll accelerate our growth by creating and maintaining partnerships with government agencies and programs.
+You’ll establish and maintain trusted relationships with our government partners, own the complete sales cycle, and drive adoption of our services.
+You'll help agency leadership make sense of the complex digital identity landscape and how login.gov's services can benefit their programs and users.
+You'll track customer accounts, metrics, financials, agreements, and application integrations.
+We're looking for business development and account management leaders that can ensure the success of our government partners as they meet technology modernization challenges head on.

 ## Key Objectives

-### Key objective #1: Build long-term strategic plans to increase annual revenue and create high-growth opportunities for login.gov
+### Key objective #1: Create high-growth opportunities for login.gov and increase agency adoption

-- Lead and facilitate the customer acquisition process, from outreach to IAA signing to application integration launch.
-- Generate new leads through prospecting (i.e. outbound calls/emails/social media) and outreach for untapped potential targets.
+- Use a consultative sales approach to find, qualify, and close new business using any method available (e.g. networking, cold calling, campaign and referral follow-up).
+- Own and manage client relationships throughout the complete sales cycle.
-- Meet individual sales targets and directly contribute to overall login.gov team revenue goals.
+- Meet or exceed individual sales targets and directly contribute to overall login.gov team revenue goals.
-- Retain existing partners by balancing client needs with budget, innovation, and long-term growth potential.
-Deepen customer relationships.
+- Deepen customer relationships and retain clients by balancing their needs with budget, innovation, and long-term growth potential.
-- Define and develop agency/customer segmentation strategies.
-- Identify and define key decision-makers at agency partners through organizational mapping.
+- Find entrepreneurial and creative solutions to common  large organizations challenges, such as policy, budget, security, etc. with limited resources (e.g. time, technology support)
+- Set customer meetings, align stakeholders, develop action plans, and provide timely responses to inquiries and urgent requests.
+- Manage time effectively to increase revenue among all clients.

-### Key objective #2: Provide exceptional delivery to current and potential clients
+### Key objective #2: Ensure customer agency success and satisfaction

-- Be responsive to agency partners who inquire about the product or request support.
-- Translate client requests into real solutions by introducing the right product or capability to drive sales revenue.
+- Translate client requests into real solutions by introducing the right product or capability.
-- Ensure client needs are met on time by setting clear timelines and accountabilities, and working across capabilities.
+- Ensure client needs are met on time by setting clear timelines and accountability.
-- Empower agency partners, and the contractors that support them, to learn, integrate, test, and launch their application with minimal intervention with the login.gov team.
-- Act as a conduit for cross-functional teams.
-Collaborate effectively with data team, software engineers, designers, etc. Foster positive internal relationships and ensure everyone understands deliverables and client needs.
-- Direct and provide mentorship for team members and contractors.
-Encourage training opportunities as needed.
+- Actively drive issue resolution to ensure client satisfaction.
+- Establish and maintain trusted relationships.
+- Leverage login.gov team resources efficiently (e.g. technical, design, content).
+- Influence and guide multiple client requests and their respective sales cycles.
+- Exhibit acute attention to detail and follow-through.
+- Coordinate and deliver timely, accurate, and quality sales information to clients and prospects.
+- Write persuasive and compelling responses to client inquiries.
+- Respond to general customer inquiries and support requests.

 ### Key objective #3: Be an extraordinary ambassador of login.gov

-- Maintain a thorough understanding of login.gov services and technical requirements to deftly answer inquiries, describe product capabilities, and exceed partner needs.
+- Maintain a thorough understanding of login.gov services and technical requirements to deftly answer inquiries, describe login.gov’s capabilities, and provide excellent service to partners.
-- Act as knowledge lead for login.gov product and services.
+- Act as a knowledge lead for login.gov product and services.
 Work with potential clients, stakeholders, senior level agency officials, and internal teams to continuously demonstrate our expertise and impact.
-- Partner with outreach team to build sales kits, case studies, and to package login.gov for a turn-key approach.
 - Present login.gov services at industry events, meetings, town halls, internal working groups, and agency partnership events.